 - Scale up of preventive supplementary blanket feeding programs with focus on the priority localities.
-Blanket supplementary feeding (BSFP) will be implemented at community level alongside general food assistance (GFA) targeting refugees, IDPS and host community in all conflict active areas where it is accessible and for new IDPS in the eastern part of the country. - Expand nutrition and health surveillance systems at the fixed health facilities and community platforms. - Provision of infant and young child feeding (IYCF) counseling and support for pregnant and lactating women though IYCF corners, BFHI, mother support groups, and community health and nutrition workers and volunteers.
+Blanket supplementary feeding (BSFP) will be implemented at community level alongside with general food assistance (GFA) targeting refugees, IDPs and host community in all conflict active areas where it is accessible and for new IDPs in the eastern part of the country. - Expand nutrition and health surveillance systems at the fixed health facilities and community platforms. - Provision of infant and young child feeding (IYCF) counseling and support for pregnant and lactating women though IYCF corners, BFHI, mother support groups, and community health and nutrition workers and volunteers.
 Furthermore, enhancement of the monitoring and reporting on BMS code violation. - Scale up the complementary feeding initiative including the home-grown solutions, home gardening, bowel feeding, etc. - Scale up the micronutrient services for under five children, adolescent, and pregnant and lactating women.
-This includes biannual vitamin A supplementation and deworming, in addition to quarterly multilple micronutrient powder (MNP) supplementation for under five children, iron and folic acid for adolescents and PLWs. - Expand community platforms to deliver preventive packages of services through community volunteers, workers, and midwives. - Ensure growth monitoring and promotion is implemented at scale in the health facilities and community platforms. - · Deworming for U5 children, pregnant and lactating women (PLWs), and adolescents. - Scaling up food-based interventions for preventing acute malnutrition.
+This includes biannual vitamin A supplementation and deworming, in addition to quarterly multiple micronutrient powder (MNP) supplementation for under five children, iron

+- and folic acid for adolescents and pregnant and lactating women (PLWs). - Expand community platforms to deliver preventive packages of services through community volunteers, workers, and midwives. - Ensure growth monitoring and promotion is implemented at scale in the health facilities and community platforms. - Deworming for under five children, PLWs, and adolescents - Scaling up food-based interventions for preventing acute malnutrition.